 While the festival itself is entirely free, you might want to bring some money along to get some food.

-The Puerto Rican Festival will run from July 26th – 28th, with the parade taking place on the last day.
+The Puerto Rican Festival typically runs in late July, with the parade taking place on the last day.